Royal Horse Guards: Soldiers' well-being

-It took the revelations during the Crimean war for army reforms to introduce changes.
+It took the revelations during the Crimean War for army reforms to introduce changes.
 Dr Cosmo Gordon Logie was the crusading Medical Officer, of The Blues, who wrote an article condemning some barracks as unfit for human habitation.

 Troubles in the Crimea

-Lord Raglan was colonel of The Blues when he sailed for the Crimea in 1854.
+FitzRoy Somerset, 1st Baron Raglan was colonel of The Blues when he sailed for the Crimea in 1854.
 He had lost an arm at Waterloo, and was a successful Staff Officer on the Peninsula.
-But at sixty-five he had not led an operational army.
+But at age sixty-five, he had not led an operational army.
 He was brave, charming, but incompetent.
 He jumped in the mess when the French arrived, forgetting that they were allies.
 Horse Guards had thought a Transport Corps unnecessary, and now men lay dying of cholera through lack of provision for fresh food, and clean water.
 Moreover, all the horses were dying from glanders.

 The regiment played a key role in the Battle of Balaclava in October 1854.
-Sir Colin Campbell commanding the Highland Brigade, reinforced by Raglan's infantry, at 5 am had heard the Russian General Liprandi was moving 25,000 cavalry in 35 squadrons forward to take the Allied positions in front of Sevastopol.
-At daybreak, Raglan left the Light Brigade under Lord Cardigan in reserve, whilst going with General James Scarlett's Heavy Brigade and horse artillery to meet the Russian move.
+Sir Colin Campbell commanding the Highland Brigade, reinforced by Raglan's infantry, at 5 am had heard the Russian General Pavel Liprandi was moving 25,000 cavalry in 35 squadrons forward to take the Allied positions in front of Sevastopol.
+At daybreak, Raglan left the Light Brigade under James Brudenell, 7th Earl of Cardigan in reserve, whilst going with General James Yorke Scarlett's Heavy Brigade and horse artillery to meet the Russian move.
 The Russian cannon decimated the Allied horses.
 They successfully occupied the redoubts before launching an attack on the British positions at Balaclava.
 The horse artillery did return fire, but since the heavy horses had been sent back for supplies, there was no way of getting more ammunition.
 The 93rd Highlanders stood in a "thin red line" as the Russian Hussars charged down on towards them.
 The British waited until the last minute to give the order to fire.
 Almost upon the bayonets, the Russians wheeled first left and then right before disappearing towards their own lines.
 The Heavy Brigade of Scots Greys, Inniskillings, Dragoons and Blues were formed up by Scarlett as the black looking mass of 2,000 Russian Hussars and Lancers appeared over the hill.
 300 of them charged the Russian lines and despite being heavily outnumbered managed to push the Russians back.
 Casualties were relatively light on both sides.
-This action was a relative success in contrast to the Light Brigade's charge against artillery led by Lord Lucan.
+This action was a relative success in contrast to the Light Brigade's charge against artillery led by George Bingham, 3rd Earl of Lucan.
 By January 1856, the cavalry had managed to construct small wooden huts, and life slowly began to improve.